OmarElghandour/php_mvc_framework/README.md

 This framework was inspired by various PHP frameworks and libraries that promote the MVC pattern and provide migration and routing capabilities.

 Contact
-For any inquiries or support requests, please contact [your email address].
+For any inquiries or support requests, please contact omar.s.elghandour@gmail.com.